 Student Activism in the Context of the 1930s

-This period of political ferment began with the economic crisis of the Great Depression of 1929, which devastated Americans’ lives, and intensified the period’s racism and antisemitism.
+This period of political ferment was well under way in the 1920s when the economic crisis of the Great Depression of 1929 devastated Americans’ lives, and intensified the period’s anticommunism, labor activism, racism and antisemitism.
 American foreign policy was shaped by competing views of the nation’s relationship to the world as fascism and dictatorship took hold in Italy, Japan, Germany, and Spain, from the mid-1920s and throughout the 1930s, resulting in WWII.
-The United States Senate demanded complete neutrality and isolation, while President Franklin D. Roosevelt sought greater support for Britain and European allies.
+The United States Senate demanded complete neutrality and isolation while President Franklin D. Roosevelt sought greater support for Britain and European allies.

 The Great Depression

 In 1929, the crash of the stock market abruptly transformed Americans’ lives.
-In October of that year unemployment stood at three percent.
-By 1931, 25 percent of the workforce was unemployed.
+In October of that year unemployment stood at 3%.
+By 1931, 25% of the workforce was unemployed.
 The poorest areas of Minneapolis faced much greater unemployment.
-On Minnesota’s Iron Range, iron ore mining districts around Lake Superior, it was as high as 70 percent.
+On Minnesota’s Iron Range, iron ore mining districts around Lake Superior, it was as high as 70%.
 Combined with drought in the Great Plains, the region and the state faced poverty, hunger, and unemployment, as did the nation, on an unprecedented scale.
 Campus life was remembered by two former students.

 Eric Sevareid, an undergraduate and activist at the University of Minnesota from 1934–1936, recalled the Depression.